 5. Roofing Nail Gun

-Roofing nail guns are commonly used by professionals to drive nails through roofing materials and through wood at lightning fast speeds.
+Roofing nail guns are used by professionals to drive nails through roofing materials and through wood at lightning fast speeds.

 When it comes to size requirements, roofing nailers are very similar to flooring nailers.
-You should thus be looking for compressors with a CFM rating of 4 or more and capable of generating 70-90 PSI of pressure.
+You should be looking for compressors with a CFM rating of 4 or more and capable of generating 70-90 PSI of pressure.

 As far as the tank capacity is concerned, consider getting a smaller size of 2-4 gallons if you are simply looking to complete a small DIY project.
-Else, we recommend a larger size of 4-6 gallons.
+Otherwise, we recommend a larger size of 4-6 gallons.

 5. Pin Nail Gun

 These are the smallest and the most delicate types of nail guns.
-They are commonly used for finishing work in furnishing and crown molding (where there is a risk of the wood splitting if larger nails are used.)
+They are mostly used for finishing work in furnishing and crown molding (where there is a risk of the wood splitting if larger nails are used.)

 6. Siding Nail Gun